tommyettinger/colorful-gdx/README.md

 We address this in colorful by representing tint colors differently.
 While there's some support here for HSLC tints (hue, saturation, lightness, contrast) via `Shaders.makeBatchHSLC()`, much more of the library focuses on five color
 spaces: RGB, YCwCm, IPT, Oklab, and CIELAB.
 Most of this library's users will only employ one of these color spaces at a time, and the APIs for all the color spaces are extremely similar.
-You most likely want to use RGB (because it is the most compatible with existing colors) and/or Oklab (because it is the most expressive and makes changing colors intuitive).
+You most likely want to use RGB (because it is the most compatible with existing colors) and/or Oklab (because it is the most expressive and makes quite a lot of common color operations more intuitive).

 ### RGB